greavr/gcs-bucket-info/BackLogProcessor/README.md

 # Parameters Variables
-`selected_gcs_buckets` = Array of buckets to gather info on.
+`selected_gcs_buckets` = Comma seperated array of buckets to gather info on.
 If left blank default to all buckets.
 `start_date` = Sets the start date to review logs newer than this date / time.
 Default is all history `child_thread` = Bucket name to search for